 However, around 20% of the homes in Australia are still going to be affected by termites at some point in time.
 We, at Fantastic Pest Control Australia, are here to do everything in our power to make sure that doesn’t happen.
-Aside from providing high-quality termite inspection and control services, we’ll also give you a few tips on termite prevention.
+Besides providing high-quality termite inspection and control services, we’ll also give you a few tips on termite prevention.
 Because as they say, “prevention is the best cure”.

+- White ants are crazy for wet wood.
 Excess dampness does wonders for their appetite and development, so ensure your home is always properly ventilated.
 You may not be able to feel it, but in many cases, the air in your home is more humid than optimal.
 If you have this problem, you can use a dehumidifier.
 It will also help against the accumulation of mould and mildew.